Beschrijving

 Profiel

-We are looking for a highly motivated, enthusiastic, dynamic, mobile and communicative researcher with a Master of Science degree in Engineering or a related field.
-The candidate should have a strong background and interest in energy, and especially in (collective) (thermal) energy systems (for residential buildings), (optimal) control (MPC), (physics-based) modelling and optimisation.
-The candidate starts from insights in the system and physics-based modelling and enriches these approaches by available data.The candidate is expected to:
+We are looking for a highly motivated, enthusiastic, dynamic, mobile, well-organised and communicative senior researcher with a PhD in Engineering or a related field.
+The candidate has leadership skills that can be further developed in the project, and a strong background and interest in energy, and especially in (collective) (thermal) energy systems (for residential buildings), (optimal) control (MPC), (physics-based) modelling and optimisation, and real-life demonstrations.
+The post-doctoral researcher coordinates the KU Leuven work in the SEEDS project and is active in all tasks assigned, thereby guiding the PhD student in the daily work.The candidate is expected to:

 9. Be scientifically rigorous, initiative taking, results oriented, loyal